jasp-stats/jasp-desktop/Docs/development/translate.md

 Translaters familiar with github:<br> could clone or fork the jasp-desktop repository and will find then<br>
 ..../jasp-desktop/JASP-Desktop/po/jasp.po (and jasp\_nl.po for the Dutch version) Copy this jasp.po file, rename it to jasp\_xx.po, and adjust the header.<br>
 ..../jasp-desktop/JASP-Engine/JASP/po/R-JASP.pot.
 Copy this R-JASP.pot file, rename the copy to R-xx.po and adjust the header.<br>
-..../jasp-desktop/JASP-Engine/JASPgraphs/po/R-JASPgraphs.pot.
-Copy this R-JASPgraphs.pot file, rename the copy to R-xx.po, and adjust the header.
+..../jasp-desktop/JASP-Engine/jaspGraphs/po/R-jaspGraphs.pot.
+Copy this R-jaspGraphs.pot file, rename the copy to R-xx.po, and adjust the header.

 Alternatively, a prepared zip file with the jasp-desktop structure can downloaded:<br>
 This compressed zip can be downloaded from:  https://static.jasp-stats.org/PO-Files-JASP-0.12.1-S.zip<br>